 To minimize the thermal noise background, we cool our device to \SI{20}{mK} using a dilution refrigerator, initializing all mechanical modes of interest in their quantum ground states.
 We measure the optical characteristics of the two optomechanical cavities by scanning a continuous-wave laser through their resonances and measure the reflected signal on a photodiode.
 The reflection spectra are shown in Fig.~\ref{Fig:2}a and b (for cavity A and B, respectively).
 Fitting the line shape with a Lorentzian, we determine the optical cavity resonance at $\lambda \approx \SI{1546.81}{nm}$ ($\lambda \approx \SI{1547.98}{nm}$), and a full-width at half-maximum (FWHM) of $\kappa/2\pi \approx \SI{1.23}{GHz}$ ($\kappa/2\pi \approx \SI{1.34}{GHz}$), with an intrinsic loss rate of $\kappa_i/2\pi \approx \SI{430}{MHz}$ ($\kappa_i/2\pi \approx \SI{600}{MHz}$), for device A (B), respectively.
 The cavities are nominally identical, apart from fabrication imperfections.
 Since the difference between the optical resonances is much bigger than the linewidths and mechanical frequencies, we can address each cavity individually.
 This allows us to measure the mechanical spectrum of the structure using optomechanically induced transparency (OMIT)~\cite{Weis2010}.
 The results are plotted in Fig.~\ref{Fig:2}c and d (for cavity A and B, respectively).
 Both devices, within a region of $\sim \SI{30}{MHz}$ (highlighted in green shaded area) show a series of doublets with a normal mode splitting of $\NMS \approx \SI{2.5}{MHz}$, spaced almost evenly by $\FSR \approx \SI{10}{MHz}$.
-This clearly shows that, due to the precision in nanofabrication, the mechanical modes of the cavity-waveguide systems hybridize through the directional coupler.
-As will be shown later, for this particular device this corresponds to a directional coupler with splitting ratio of approximately 50:50.
+As will be shown later, this is a signature of mode hybridization through the directional coupler, and corresponds to a directional coupler with a splitting ratio of approximately 50:50.
 We further determine the equivalent single photon optomechanical coupling rate from the Stokes scattered photon rate by sending \SI{30}{ns} optical pulses to the devices.
-We measure values of $g_{0,A} = \SI{380}{kHz}$ and $g_{0,B} = \SI{530}{kHz}$ for device A and B, respectively.
+We estimate $g_{0,A} = \SI{380}{kHz}$ and $g_{0,B} = \SI{530}{kHz}$ for device A and B, respectively.
 We note that these are effective coupling rates, resulting from the coupling rate of all modes excited within the pulse length.
 Furthermore, the simulated coupling rates shown in Fig.~\ref{Fig:1}d are calculated for a shorter device length compared to the measured device (for faster computational run-times) and can therefore not be directly compared to the experimental values.